FIG Marketing

 Be Open to Various Succession Planning Options

 There’s no one-size-fits-all succession plan.
-There are various structures and steps that are available to design the plan that will work best for you.
+There are various structures and steps that are available to design the plan that’ll work best for you.
 You don’t have to feel boxed in by selecting an internal successor, nor do you have to feel the necessity to find an outside company to buy your business.

 There are plenty of options—from growth modeling to finances to plan mapping—that may change or need adjustments along your succession journey.
 Don’t let yourself get tunnel vision and be open to new opportunities and plan modifications that may arise.